-An Exmark mower will not start because of fuel or air restrictions caused by a dirty carburetor, clogged fuel line, bad fuel pump, or plugged filters.
-A bad battery, charging system problem, and faulty safety switch can also prevent your Exmark from starting.
+An Exmark mower won’t start because of fuel and air restrictions caused by a dirty carburetor, clogged fuel line, bad fuel pump, or plugged filters.
+A bad battery, charging system problem, and faulty safety switch can also prevent your mower from starting.

 I have put together a list of items with steps to repair your mower to get your Exmark running again.
 This guide addresses gas-powered Exmark lawn mowers.
 For starting problems with an Exmark diesel lawn mower refer to this guide: Reasons a Diesel Lawn Mower Won’t Start.